-Figure 4a shows the DEER decay measured at 33.9 GHz, 1.21 T, and 11 K where the thermal polarization is about 7%.
+Figure 4a shows the DEER decay measured at 33.9 GHz, 1.21 T, and 11 K, where the thermal polarization is about 7 %.
 The out-of-phase signal is small but observable.
 The shape of the observed out-of-phase signal is reproduced by the fit.
-However, it grows with t faster than predicted by theory.
-This is indicated by the fitted value $q{\rm B}\approx 2.0(2)$, whereas we expect $q{\rm B}=1$ from theory (Eq.
-(8)).
-When the temperature is raised to 40 K, Figure 4b, thermal polarization is reduced significantly to 2%, and the out-of-phase signal flattens and is not observable as expected.
+However, it grows with t, more quickly than predicted by theory.
+This is indicated by the fitted value $q{\rm B} \approx 2.0(2)$, whereas we expect $q{\rm B}=1$ from theory (Eq.
+(8).
+When the temperature is raised to 40 K, Fig. 4b, thermal polarization is reduced significantly to 2 %, and the out-of-phase signal flattens and is not observable as expected.

-Figure 4c & d show the DEER decays measured at 180 GHz and 6.42 T, at 5 K and 40 K where the thermal polarization is 70% and 11%, respectively.
-Again, the model of Eq.
+Figure 4c and d show the DEER decays measured at 180 GHz and 6.42 T at 5 and 40 K, where the thermal polarization is 70 % and 11 %, respectively.
+Again, the model of

+Eq.
 (14) was fit to the data.
 In the 5 K data, the out-of-phase signal is now clearly visible, and the experiment again confirms the shape predicted by the model, with a discrepancy in the phase rotation rate ($q_B \approx 3.6(2)$).
 There is also a very slight asymmetry in the in-phase signal that is not captured by the model.
-At 40 K,
+At 40 K, the amplitude of the out-of-phase signal is negligible and the in-phase signal is symmetric, consistent with the theoretical prediction.